 Consulting and recruitment firms no longer have a choice.
-They have to be more attractive than their competitors to find the right profile.
-Napta takes stock of the situation in this article, with 7 actions to be taken to become attractive again to its consultants .
+They have to be more attractive than the competition to find the right profile.
+Napta takes stock in this article, with 7 actions you can take to become attractive to your consultants again.

 The first step is to put yourself in the candidate's shoes.
 Why would he or she come to your company, rather than the competitor's?
 You can't leave it to chance: you have to create it!

 There is no shortage of ideas: creating a corporate video online, original publication on networks to get people talking about you...

 Our advice to avoid déjà vu: bring something concrete to the table rather than proposing a classic job description.
 For example, by filming the candidate's future colleague, who presents his daily missions.
 Don't neglect the "digital feeling", which allows the candidate to project himself or herself to the person or, on the contrary, to have no chemistry...